 Clarks are founder members of the Leather Working Group (LWG), which aims to promote sustainable and appropriate environmental business practices within the leather industry.
 The LWG’s objective is to work transparently, involving suppliers, brands, retailers, leading technical experts within the leather industry, Non-Governmental Organisations (NGOs) such as WWF, academic institutions and other stakeholder organisations.

-To achieve an LWG medal rating, tanneries must also demonstrate that they have procedures in place to ensure that hides sourced from Brazil are not from farms involved in any form of deforestation in the Amazon biome (since October 2009).
+Clarks also requires its suppliers to ensure that hides sourced from Brazil are not from farms involved in any form of deforestation in the Amazon biome (since October 2009).

 Read more about the Leather Working Group on their website www.leatherworkinggroup.com